ryanhyma/react-answers/README.md

 - Good source of learning about this methodology is: https://www.ycombinator.com/library/Lg-why-vertical-llm-agents-are-the-new-1-billion-saas-opportunities

 ### Accessibility features
 - GCDS components - TODO should the input field have focus when page loads?
+TODO: some components couldn't get inputs to work so are temporarily replaced with plain html
 - No streaming of responses - response is formatted and complete before it is displayed
-- Check against this accessibility AI application: https://adf-ask-accessibility-daeeafembaazdzfk.z01.azurefd.net/
+- Get ideas from this accessibility AI application: https://adf-ask-accessibility-daeeafembaazdzfk.z01.azurefd.net/

 ### Microservices prompt-chaining architecture
-- TODO - implement microservices prompt-chaining architecture to improve response quality and speed
+- TODO - implement microservices prompt-chaining architecture to improve response quality and speed [see diagram](#microservices-prompt-chaining-architecture-diagram)
 References:
 * https://docs.anthropic.com/en/docs/build-with-claude/prompt-engineering/chain-prompt
 * https://www.deeplearning.ai/the-batch/agentic-design-patterns-part-5-multi-agent-collaboration/